Elvana Gjata: 2022–present: Continued success

+From January to March 2022, Gjata's follow-up singles "Ska" with Kosovo-Albanian rapper Mozzik, "Pow" and "Ex" with German-Albanian disc jockey Gimi-O and Macedonian-Albanian rapper Bardhi, attained commercial success in selected territories.
+In April 2023 she released a collaboration with the singer Dhurata Dora "Rrotullo".
+The song was produced by Panda Music.
+"Synin" was her next single that she released on 16 June 2023.
+Elvana Gjata held her grand concert at the "Air Albania" stadium on 22 June 2023, under the name "Decade", which is related to the fact that this is a key moment of her musical journey of two decades.
+In July 2023, she released "Si Na" and "Pak".
+In October 2024, RTSH announced that Gjata would compete in the 63rd edition of Festivali i Këngës, the national selection competition for the Eurovision Song Contest 2025 with the song "Karnaval".
+She finished second place in the final.

+In 2023, Elvana Gjata held a concert titled Dekada at the Air Albania Stadium in Tirana.
+The event was sold out, with approximately 25,000 attendees, making it the most attended concert by a solo artist in Albania to date.

+A year later, Gjata performed at the Lanxess Arena in Cologne.
+This concert was also sold out, drawing an audience of around 20,000 people.
+It stands as the most attended concert by an Albanian artist abroad.

 Artistry

 The artistic and musical work as well as the fashion sense of Gjata are widely covered by media throughout Albania and the Albanian-speaking Balkans.
 Several observers have commended her fashion style for its captiousness and versatility describing her as an icon of fashion.
 Gjata's music has generally been regarded as r&b and pop, although she has been experimenting with a variety of other music genres, including EDM, ethnic-pop, dance-pop, funk, pop rock and soul.
 She has cited Albanian musicians Vaçe Zela, Parashqevi Simaku, Aurela Gaçe and Nexhmije Pagarusha as well as Canadian singer Celine Dion as her musical influences and inspirations.

 Other ventures

 Throughout her career, Gjata has ventured into other businesses and industries, including film, fashion and design.
 In 2014, she has posed for the cover of the British Velvet and Albanian Anabel magazines, respectively.
 In 2016, she first entered the fashion industry partnering with international Albanian fashion designer Valdrin Sahiti to launch the exclusive gown collection line "Lejla".